Smokefree Compliance: Environments and Enforcement (Tobacco and Vape) | Northland DHB

 Smokefree Enforcement Officers

-• Smoking in all hospitality venues and certain public places (such as licensed premises)
+• Smoking and Vaping in all hospitality venues and certain public places (such as licensed premises)

-• Smoking in schools, kura and early childhood centres
+• Smoking and Vaping in schools, kura and early childhood centres

 • The sale and supply of tobacco, herbal and vaping products to young adults